benkrier/react-redux-observables/README.md

 ## Purpose

 This is a project started with create-react-app.
-In addition, it uses redux, redux-observables, react-router, and styled-components.
+In addition, it uses redux, redux-observable, react-router, and styled-components.
 The purpose of the build is to practice using Observables to stream data from a variety of APIs.
 I understand it's over-engineered.
 I'm building it partly for education and partly for fun.

 ### Github Search